 Odalis Gonzalez Reyes, '21, is a ray of sunshine from American Falls, Idaho.
 Before arriving on campus, she really had not been much of anywhere outside of Idaho.
 That Freshman fall, when she drove cross country with her high school teacher, Mrs. Caroline Wight ('04), she began the adventure that would be 4 years of growth and challenge and change at Notre Dame. …

 Expand your possibilities,learn to shape the world.

-The AnBryce Scholars Initiative reflects the vision of Mr. Anthony Welters and Ambassador Beatrice Wilkinson Welters, who began the AnBryce Foundation in 1995 to provide intellectual and social opportunities for underserved youth.
+The AnBryce Scholars Initiative reflects the vision of Mr. Anthony Welters and Ambassador Beatrice Wilkinson Welters, who began the AnBryce Foundation in 1995.
 The Welters' sons, Bryant and Andrew, are graduates of the University of Notre Dame.

 It's like a dream come true, but way better.– Erick Tapia, Class of 2018

 The Flatley Center for Undergraduate Scholarship Engagement (CUSE) a campus resource gem.
 We shared our original digs in Brownson Hall for many years with them.
 But even as our programs changed homes, CUSE to Bond Hall and AnBryce to Haggar Hall, our relationship strengthened, thanks to a shared commitment of assisting scholars with acquiring valuable tools to enrich their time at the University and beyond.
 AnBryce constantly seeks out experts in their fields to provide support and networks for our scholars.
 CUSE is one such resource, with its commitment to scholarly discernment as it relates to experiential learning, research planning and funding, and application support for national and international fellowships.
 Recently, we sat down with Elise Rudt, National Fellows Coordinator at CUSE, to talk about our long-standing partnership.…